ciscoheat/haxedci-example/README.md

 If you don't know what DCI is, go to [fulloo.info](http://fulloo.info) for documentation, details, overview and more.
 Or keep reading to scratch the surface a little.

 ## Short introduction
 DCI stands for Data, Context, Interaction.
-One of the key aspects of DCI is to separate what a system *is* (form, class properties) from what it *does* (function, methods).
-Form and function has very different rates of change so they should be separated, not as it currently is, put in classes together.
+One of the key aspects of DCI is to separate what a system *is* (data, class properties) from what it *does* (function, communication with other objects).
+Data and function has very different rates of change so they should be separated, not as it currently is in object-orientation, put together in classes.

-A Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
+The foundation is that a Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
 The Roles define a network of communicating objects and the Role methods force the objects to collaborate according to the distributed interaction algorithm.

 ## Hello World
 A Hello World example is not too informative, since the power of DCI is shown when having a large number of communicating objects, but it can be useful to get familiar with the concepts, so here it is: